me-sharif-hasan/money_controller/PROJECT_COMPLETE.md

 ## 🎉 Summary

-**Smart Daily Budget** is a fully functional, production-ready budget management application built with Flutter.
+**Money Controller** is a fully functional, production-ready budget management application built with Flutter.
 All core features are implemented, tested, and ready for use.
 The codebase is clean, well-structured, and follows best practices.

 **Total Development**: Complete implementation following specifications
 **Code Quality**: Professional-grade, maintainable code